COLIBRI-CAGIRE/CagireImageSimulator/README.md

 ## Acknowledgements

 Thanks to Alix Nouvel de la Fleche for the base version of the CAGIRE simulator.
 Thanks to David Corre for the ETC on which is based this project (https://github.com/dcorre/pyETC).
-Thanks to CAGIRE for capturing the GRBs infrared emission.
+Thanks to CAGIRE for (soon) capturing the GRBs infrared emission.

 This repository is maintained by [Francis Fortin](mailto:francis.fortin@irap.omp.eu) (IRAP, CNES).